You are here: home

-This review of the Humax PVR 9200T Freeview DTT Hard Disk Recorder reviews functionality, usability and DVB-T reception sensitivity as well as listing improvements over the previous model (Humax PVR 8000T).
+The following review of the Humax PVR 9200T Freeview DTT hard disk recorder reviews functionality, ease of use and DVB-T tuner sensitivity as well as listing improvements over the previous model (Humax PVR 8000T).

-The Humax PVR9200T supersedes the PVR 8000T and improves on it by adding a twin tuner to allow simultaneous recording of two Freeview channels.
-In addition, a 160GB hard disk upgrade has been carried out, extending recording time to around 90 hours.
+Hostorically, the Humax PVR9200T Freeview recorder superseded the PVR 8000T and improved on it by adding a twin tuner to allow reception and simultaneous recording of two channels.
+In addition, a 160GB hard disk upgrade was implemented, extending recording time to around 90 hours.

 Humax PVR 9200T Review Conclusion |